-Two weeks prior to the final examination, the candidate must have prepared fifty copies of his or her doctoral program.
+Two weeks prior to the final examination, the candidate must have prepared copies of his or her doctoral program.
 A distribution list for the programs is available in the appropriate graduate office.

-After the examination of the degree candidate, the chair shall ask each of the members of the examining committee whether the candidate has passed unconditionally, passed upon rectifying deficiencies, or failed.
+After the examination of the degree candidate, the chair will ask each of the members of the examining committee whether the candidate has passed unconditionally, passed upon rectifying deficiencies, or failed.

 Unconditional Pass.
 If all committee members agree that the student has passed unconditionally, there is consensus to pass the examination.
-The committee members shall sign the title sheet and the student shall be recommended for award of the degree.
+The committee members will sign the title sheet and the student shall be recommended for award of the degree.

 Pass Upon Rectifying Deficiencies.
-If reservations are expressed by committee members, the chair of the committee shall ensure that the reservations are communicated to the student and the dean of the Graduate School.
+If reservations are expressed by committee members, the chair of the committee will ensure that the reservations are communicated to the student and the dean of the Graduate School.
 The student and the advisor are jointly responsible for ensuring that the dissertation is modified to meet the committee's reservations.
 When the dissertation has been modified, the student passes the examination.
-The committee members shall sign the title sheet, and the student shall be recommended for award of the degree.
+The committee members will sign the title sheet, and the student will be recommended for award of the degree.

 Fail.
 If, in the opinion of more than one member of the thesis or dissertation committee, the student has failed the examination, there is no consensus to pass.
-The chair of the committee shall advise the student that the dissertation fails to meet the requirements of the Graduate School.
-The chair shall ensure that the student knows the reason(s) for failure.
-If the student resubmits or submits a new dissertation for consideration by the Graduate School, at least three members for the dissertation shall be drawn from the original committee.
-If the modified or new dissertation fails to meet the requirements of the Graduate School, the student shall be dismissed from the Graduate School.
+The chair of the committee will advise the student that the dissertation fails to meet the requirements of the Graduate School.
+The chair will ensure that the student knows the reason(s) for failure.
+If the student resubmits or submits a new dissertation for consideration by the Graduate School, at least three members for the dissertation will be drawn from the original committee.
+If the modified or new dissertation fails to meet the requirements of the Graduate School, the student shall be dismissed.

-THE MD/PHD DEGREE PROGRAM
+The MD/PHD Degree Program